zacharybrady/siren-listeningPage-boilerplate/README.md

 - HTML5SHIV
 - Respond.js
 - Enhance.js
+- Jquery Music Player
 - Git
 	- Not so much a dependency as highly recomended

 ## Table of Contents ##
-This index is for files and directories in the top level directory.
-Sub-directories have their own indexes where noted.
+Most directories, including the root directory, have their own indexes.
 Update this list and related lists throughout a project.

+## Tutorial ##
+While the Siren Listening Page Boilerplate is made to be easy to use it is advised to closely follow the tutorial if this is your first time.
+The tutorial also functions as a reference sheet for future uses of this boilerplate.
+You can find the tutorial